Eucalyptus (An Shu and An Ye)

 Botanical Name: Eucalyptus globulus

-Eucalyptus can be used as an insect repellant, an expectorant, and a mouthwash.
-Used by the Aborigines to heal wounds it is also a tree that has been used to transform swampy environments infested with malaria into habitable neighborhoods.
+Eucalyptus has diverse applications, including as an insect repellant, an expectorant, and a mouthwash.
+The Aborigines used it to heal wounds.
+It is also a tree that has been planted to transform swampy environments infested with malaria into habitable neighborhoods.

-Below is an overview of eucalyptus, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
+Below is an overview of eucalyptus, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of eucalyptus.

 Western Name: Eucalyptus